2019: November 9-15 (7 places left) November 16-22 (SOLD OUT)

 - Comfortable sportswear (optional - running / stretching / yoga)

 PASSPORTS AND VISASNon-residents of the Bahamas require a full passport to enter the country, which should be valid for at least six months beyond the expected length of stay.
-Citizens of most countries, including all E.U. member states, U.S., Canada, Australia and New Zealand do not require a visa to enter the Bahamas, however, if travelling via the U.S., you may need to obtain a visa.
+Citizens of most countries, including all E.U. member states, U.S., Canada, Australia and New Zealand do not require a visa to enter the Bahamas, however, if travelling via the U.S., you may need to obtain a visa or an ESTA.
 For further information, please visit www.bahamas.gov.bs.
 Please note that visa regulations are subject to change and we advise that you check your own visa requirements prior to travel.

 VACCINATIONSThere are currently no essential vaccination requirements for Bahamas, however we advise you to check this information eight weeks before you travel.
 It is also advisable to check that you have up to date tetanus and polio.
 UK health authorities have classified the Bahamas as having a risk of Zika virus transmission.
 For more information and advice, visit the website of the National Travel Health Network and Centre website.
 Cases of Chikungunya virus have been confirmed in the Bahamas.
 You should take steps to avoid being bitten by mosquitoes.
 Use insect repellent and try to cover up at dawn and dusk when mosquitoes are present.